Addison County, VT · Probate Cost

 • Filing fees and court costs in Addison County follow Vermont's reasonable compensation standard.

-• Contact the Addison County Probate Court in Middlebury for the current fee schedule applicable to probate filings.
+• Contact the Addison County Probate Court in Middlebury for the current fee schedule.

 Quiet moment of reflection during estate settlement in Addison County, Vermont